Share tokens instead of IDs

 Keep IDs doing what they do best - uniquely identifying entity records in a database, and enforcing referential integrity between entities.
 Outside of the service boundary, prefer tokens.
 For further reading, check out my reference implementation at GitHub: TassSinclair/tokens.
 This is the approach we use in OmniTabz systems, inspired by the Base32 tokens we used at Cash App.

-If you have feedback or questions about this article, let's catch up via email.
+If you have feedback or questions about this article, let's catch up via Mastodon, LinkedIn, or email.

 Now (2026-05-26)Share tokens instead of IDsAutomating automationsSmartifying your devicesCHCon 2025 Badge ChallengeLEGO: Tangara (2025)